-There are 154 counties and cities/towns actively collecting an occupancy tax of at least 1% that are mandated to dedicate some or all their tax revenue to destination promotion.
-There are 153 counties and cities and towns that dedicate some of their tax revenue to various types of "tourism-related" expenditures.
+There are 186 counties and cities/towns enabled to collect occupancy tax of at least 1% that are mandated to dedicate some or all their tax revenue to destination promotion.
+There are 193 counties and cities/towns that have legislation that dedicates some of their tax revenue to various types of "tourism-related" expenditures.

 Many North Carolina coastal destinations are heavily dependent upon their beaches for visitation, so beach nourishment may be a priority for investment of their tax revenue to maintain a critical tourism asset.
-Other communities are more dependent upon business travel and have fewer leisure visitors, so they have invested in convention centers.
+Other communities are more dependent upon business travel, so they have invested in convention centers.
 Some destinations have chosen to invest their occupancy tax revenue in sports or cultural infrastructure to grow their visitor economy.
-Others have invested the tax revenue in support of a variety of product development or destination enhancement projects initiated by the public or private sectors.
+Others have invested the tax revenue in support of a variety of destination enhancement projects initiated by the public or private sectors.

 It should be noted that just because a city or county government unit "receives" some or all the occupancy tax revenue collected in their jurisdiction does not necessarily mean those dollars go directly into their general fund.
-A local government entity such as county government may be the body that formally determines how the occupancy tax revenue is spent, but that is mostly where the enabling legislation pre-dates the uniform guidelines adopted by the state House of Representatives in 1997.
-In nearly every county and city/town in North Carolina, at least a portion of those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures by a TDA.
-The unique local legislation dictates generally how those tax dollars must be invested.
+In a few cases a local entity may be the body that formally determines how the occupancy tax revenue is spent, but that is only where the original enabling legislation pre-dates the uniform guidelines adopted by the state House of Representatives in 1997.
+In nearly every county and city/town in North Carolina, at least a portion of those tax dollars is invested in destination promotion and/or "tourism-related" expenditures by a TDA.
+The unique local legislation usually dictates how those tax dollars must be invested.

 In some cases, such as designated funding for convention centers or sports facilities, the legislation may be highly specific about investment in those particular uses.
-In others, the language of "tourism-related" expenditures may be sufficiently vague to allow for revenue to be invested in projects or initiatives that may not necessarily attract visitors.
+In others, the language of "tourism-related" expenditures may be sufficiently ambiguous to allow for revenue to be invested in projects or initiatives that may not necessarily attract visitors.
 The interpretation of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be (and has been) interpreted in different ways.